elementor/elementor-developers-docs/src/form-fields/field-controls.md

 }
 ```

-Basically we are injecting new field controls to the form widget.
-Those fields are injected to the fields repeater where the user adds fields to his form.
+Basically we are injecting new field controls into the form widget.
+These fields are injected into the "*field's repeater*" where the user adds fields to their form.